 In his book The Four-Hour Work Week, author Tim Ferris brings the power of outsourcing and automation to the forefront.
 As a result, there are so many people who are learning how to run a business on automation.
-Consequently, they get to enjoy a four-hour work week.
+Consequently, they get to enjoy a four-hour workweek.
 If you’re a business owner that wants to automate more components of your business, consider the following tips to get to that place.
 Besides that, be sure to check out this executive summary of a business plan as well.

 Write and implement strategies